-Deep dive: Corporate & ToA lending
+Deep dive: Corporate & TOA lending

-- Primary focus is on financing multi-family dwellings ("housing") in geographies with strong demand - More conservative underwriting standards implemented during recent years, e.g. regarding LTV, amortization and vacancy levels - Focus on large and experienced property companies/groups with strong balance sheet (which also acts as guarantor of financial guarantees) - Construction loans (Sw "kreditiv") capped at 6.5% of total lending vs. current level of 4.7% (see next page) & commercial lending capped at 3% of total lending vs. current level of 0.3%
+- Primary focus is on financing multi-family dwellings ("housing"/"residential") in geographies with strong demand.
+Focus on large and experienced property companies/groups with strong balance sheet - Strong volume growth but no significantly increased asset risk in line with long-term strategy of growing with selected reputable and financially strong customers - More conservative underwriting standards implemented during recent years (e.g. regarding LTV, amortization and occupancy levels) in parallel with decreasing yields and increased indebtedness in the market - Construction loans (Sw "kreditiv") capped at 6.5% of total lending vs. current level of 5.1% & commercial lending capped at 3.0% of total lending vs. current level of 1.6% - Increased frequency of monitoring of property companies/groups with high share of capital market financing and/or customers with construction loans (which could be negatively impacted by rising interest rates and increased prices of input goods and construction material)